Ireland–Russia relations: Soviet Russia

-21st century
+Russian Federation

+The Russian Federation became an independent state in 1991 after the breakup of the Soviet Union, and established relations with Ireland.

 In February 2009, the Russian Navy aircraft carrier Admiral Kuznetsov caused a large oil spill while refuelling off the coast of County Cork.
 The Russians at first denied involvement, but eventually admitted to the spill.
 Russia refused to pay Ireland a bill of €155,000 for monitoring the oil spill, with a Russian embassy spokesman saying it did "no harm to the environment of Ireland".

 On 1 February 2011, for the first time since 1983, the Irish government expelled a Russian diplomat based in Dublin after an investigation by the Garda Special Detective Unit (following a tip off from the United States Federal Bureau of Investigation) which found that the identities of six Irish citizens had been stolen and used as cover for Russian spies found to have been working in the United States.

+An Irish citizen, Edel Mahady, was among 298 civilians killed when Russian-backed rebels shot down Malaysia Airlines Flight 17 in July 2014.
+It had been flying over rebel-held eastern Ukraine during the Donbas war when it was shot down by a Russian missile.